jeffinnes/obsidian-work-vault/Meeting Notes/MGMT Dept Weekly Syncs/2025 Q3 MGMT Dept Weekly Syncs.md

 - Digital Signage
 	- They picked a space
 	- Maint will install electrical
-- Me - Watchlist
+- Watchlist
 	- This may be requested for other areas and locations
-- Consignment en
+- Consignment end of the month report
+	- Get done ASAP
+- Labor cost asap as well
+	- What else does James have on his plate
+- They want us to research new training tablets
+- Replacement printers
+	- SB wants Brian not to worry about ink vs toner or manufacturer
+- Plan to do Mktng and IT monitor replacements for end of 2026
+-

 ## Follow-up Action Items (Check off after adding to “ToDo” list)

-- [ ]
+- [ ] Document the plan to replace monitors somewhere

 ---